NON-STATE ACTORS IN EDUCATION

 Curriculum and education standards: See Multi-level regulations.

-Textbooks and learning materials: Government-aided schools must use the approved textbooks and educational material approved by the government.
+Textbooks and learning materials: Government-aided schools are required to use textbooks and educational material that have been approved by the government.

 Equitable access